amacgregor/allanmacgregor/src/pages/articles/2015-03-05-getting-started-with-magento-and-docker/index.md

 ---
-title: "Getting Started With Magento and Docker for Development"
+title: 'Getting Started With Magento and Docker for Development'
-date: "2015-03-05"
+date: '2015-03-05'
 layout: post
 draft: false
-path: "/posts/getting-started-with-magento-and-docker"
+path: '/posts/getting-started-with-magento-and-docker'
-category: "Programming"
+category: 'Programming'
 tags:
-    - "Magento"
+  - 'Magento'
-    - "Programming"
+  - 'Programming'
-    - "Docker"
+  - 'Docker'
-description: "Setting up a Magento development Environment with docker"
+description: 'Setting up a Magento development Environment with docker'
 ---

 Docker has taken the DevOps community by storm and is rapidly changing the ecosystem towards distributed architectures, and in case you haven't heard about Docker here is the quick definition:

 > Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.

 And while Docker brings amazing things to the table in terms of application architecture, scalability and so on, in this post we are going to use docker to streamline the development pipeline.